 Petroleum storage certificates

-New certificates do not have an expiry date and remain in force until either a major change takes place or the site no longer trades for more than 12 months.
+Petroleum Certificates will be issued as licences expire and are issued in the name of the premises where the petrol is stored and dispensed.
+Certificates remain in force until either a major change takes place or the site no longer trades for more than 12 months.

-The keeper of the fuel on the premises for which a certificate exists must pay an annual fee which is calculated to the maximum quantity of petrol stored at the site.
+The keeper of the fuel on the premises for which a Certificate exists must pay an annual fee which is calculated to the maximum quantity of petrol stored at the site.
 The keeper can choose to pay for up to 10 years.

-Storing petrol at home, or at a club/association or similar premises
+Storing petrol at non-workplace premises

 Further information on storing petrol safely at home is available from HSE

-Tel: 01592 583141 Fax: 01592 583318 Contact Trading Standards online
+Tel: 01592 583141 Contact Trading Standards online

-By Post: Kingdom House Kingdom Avenue Glenrothes Fife KY7 5LY
+By Post: Fife House North Street Glenrothes Fife KY7 5LT